Beach Bros: Casting

 As reported by the Philippine Star, this is Echarri's first leading role in a series as he had been paired with Francine Diaz in some of ABS-CBN's drama projects and with The Gold Squad previously.
 This is also the first series for Echarri and Filomeno as a pair, where the two were part of the Celebrity Edition of Pinoy Big Brother: Kumunity Season 10 in 2021.

 Marketing

-A teaser was released on June 21, 2022, while the full trailer was released on June 28, 2022 via iWantTFC's social media channels with its release date scheduled on July 16, 2022.
+A teaser was released on June 21, 2022, while the full trailer was released on June 28, 2022, via iWantTFC's social media channels with its release date scheduled on July 16, 2022.
 On July 3, 2022, Echarri and Filomeno led the casts in gracing the ASAP Natin 'To stage with Rigor, Manalo, Carr, and Lao as part of the Beach Bros promotion.

 Release

 New episodes were released Saturdays and Sundays.

 Broadcast

-The series premiered on July 16 to July 31, 2022, on iWantTFC.
+The series premiered on July 16 to 31, 2022, on iWantTFC.

-The series had its TV Premiere from March 18, 2023 on the Yes Weekend primetime block on Kapamilya Channel, Kapamilya Online Live and A2Z replacing The Goodbye Girl.
+The series had its TV Premiere from March 18 to April 2, 2023, on the Yes Weekend primetime block on Kapamilya Channel, Kapamilya Online Live and A2Z replacing The Goodbye Girl and it was replaced by My Sunset Girl.